-Goals Performance Measures Results/Status Provide safe sidewalks that are free of uplifted sections and potential trip hazards.
+Objectives Performance Measures Results/Status Provide safe sidewalks that are free of uplifted sections and potential trip hazards.
 Complete \$50,000 in contract work devoted to concrete repair and replacement funded by Measure A. Perform annual inspection of 100% of sidewalks in public right-of-way and update work list accordingly.
 Contract with a vendor to provide sidewalk inspections including grinding operations and an inventory of all locations requiring surfacing grinding on the City's GIS system.
-In Progress (Linden Ave.)
-On-going Completed Provide cost effective management of City street trees, enhance inventory and minimize claims from falling branches or trees.
+Completed.
+On-going.
+Completed.
+Provide cost effective management of City street trees, enhance inventory and minimize claims from falling branches or trees.
 Remove 100% of dead and/or diseased trees located in the City's right-of-way.
 Plant new trees per Tree Advisory Board recommendations and the Street Tree Management Plan.
 Inspect and trim 871 trees per year.
 871 is one-third of the 2,613 trees in the right-of-way.
-On-going In progress In progress Reduce clutter and improve the aesthetics of the Downtown T and Beach Area.
+On-going.
+On-going.
+On-going. ◆ Reduce clutter and improve the aesthetics of the Downtown T and Beach Area.
 Hire Part-Time Maintenance Worker with the focus on trash clean-up, painting, and general maintenance of the street furniture along Linden Avenue and the Downtown Beach Area and supplement restroom janitorial services.
-1. Completed
+1. Completed.